Memory and Rejuvenation in Glassy Systems: Discussion

-This predicted fit is shown in Fig. \ref{fig:data_collapse}, and we find that the data in Fig. \ref{fig:memory_vs_time_exp} is well-represented by this model.
-Notably, the same three fitting parameters are used for all eight curves in Fig. \ref{fig:memory_vs_time_exp}.
+This predicted fit is shown in Fig. \ref{fig:data_collapse}, and we find that the data in Fig. \ref{fig:memory_vs_time_exp} are well-represented by this model.
+Notably, the same three fitting parameters are used for all 52 independent trials of the eight curves in Fig. \ref{fig:memory_vs_time_exp}.